PagoPlus/numscriptex/guides/builder.md

 )
 ```
 Note that the `fixed` types in nested `splits` (i.e. `splits` fields inside of `splits` fields) will be popped out and still
-be builded after the `percent` types.
+be built after the `percent` types.